-Extremism is defined by the Government in the Prevent Strategy (2010) as:
+Extremism is defined by the Government in the Prevent Strategy as:

-Vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas.
+The vocal or active opposition to our fundamental values, including democracy, the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs.
+This also includes calling for the death of members of the armed forces.